The Sunset Connection - Perspectives from SF's Sunset Neighborhood

 29:54

 Yeah, yeah, it was.
 I mean I have to give a lot of shout out to the Richmond Neighborhood Center.
-I am fortunate to be their Board chair, and shout out to the staff for all the organizing that goes into that and to really get buy-in from the merchants, to get volunteers from local faith-based organizations and other you know, and other youth serving organizations like CYC.
+I am fortunate to be their Board Chair.
+Shout-out to the staff for all the organizing that goes into that and to really get buy-in from the merchants, to get volunteers from local faith-based organizations and other you know, and other youth serving organizations like CYC.
 Everyone is just excited to see the performers, to have the stage, to have the elected officials, including the mayor, come out and really mark this moment and the opportunity.
-I remember, after the parade, eating with family at one of our favorite family spots, little Henry's, and I think even at like 9.30 at night, people were still like just walking the streets and just abuzz and you saw people of all ages and big smiles on their face.
+I remember, after the parade, eating with family at one of our favorite family spots, Little Henry's, and I think even at like 9.30 at night, people were still like just walking the streets and just abuzz and you saw people of all ages and big smiles on their face.
 It really was a remarkable moment for the community.
-When I say the community, I'm thinking of both the Chinese community and also the Richmond District community.
+When I say the community, I'm thinking of both the Chinese community and the Richmond District community.

 Jessica Ho - Host